 Here at Graves Design & Remodeling, we specialize in both marble counters and granite counter installation.
 Here we will discuss the general difference between the two.
 Contact us today to arrange an initial consultation.

 Marble is a popular and elegant choice for a countertop material.
 In a commercial sense, any stone that can be polished is also known as marble, with the exception of granite.
 This includes onyx, limestone, serpentine and travertine.
-Often referred to as the “green” marble, serpentine marble is not actually real marble but it looks very similar and is more stain and spill proof than marble.
+Often referred to as the “green” marble, serpentine marble is not actually real marble, but it looks very similar and is more stain-and spill-proof than marble.

-Marble comes in a wide variety of colors, with varying vein colors and sizes.
+Appearance: Marble comes in a wide variety of colors, with varying vein colors and sizes.

 Features: Natural marble is extremely hard, making it a popular and versatile choice.
-However, try and make sure you protect your marble from water, spills and stains.
+However, try and make sure you protect your marble from water, spills, and stains.

 Granite is one of the most popular countertop materials available.

-You should use a granite sealant to give an additional layer of protection.
+Care: You should use a granite sealant to give an additional layer of protection.
 Clean with a damp, clean cloth and use a small amount of soapy water for heavy residue.
 Try to avoid bleach or any cleaning products with caustics or solvents, as this will remove the sealant.